tluyben/bad-writer/README.md

 - Custom topics provide more focused books than auto-generated concepts
 - Specifying chapter counts gives you more control over the book length
 - Each book takes 1-3 hours to generate, depending on chapter count and length
+- If generation is interrupted, use continuation commands to resume where you left off

 ## ⚠️ Limitations